malsadev/HotelHub/README.md

-# HotelHub – Hotel Booking Management System
+## HotelHub – Hotel Booking Management System

 **HotelHub** is a full-stack hotel booking management system built with modern web technologies.
-It consists of three main components:

-- **PostgreSQL** – Relational database management system (RDBMS)
-- **Django** – Python-based backend framework for handling business logic and API requests
-- **React** – Frontend JavaScript library for building dynamic user interfaces

----

 ## 📦 Technologies Used